BethanyJep/yelp_ghc_sentiment_analysis/README.md

    - Using TextBlob to compute sentiment scores.

 3. **Data Visualization**
-   - Visualizing the dataset using histograms, boxplots, and count plots.
+   - Visualizing the dataset using histograms, boxplots, correlation matrix and count plots.
    - Creating word clouds for 1-star and 5-star reviews.

 4. **Model Training**